 The surviving fraction $SF$ is used as a measure of therapeutic efficacy, assessing cell death caused by drug toxicity.
-Similarly to $c_t^{tpz}$, we see that in $\overline{SF}$ the most influential factor is $c_{v0}^{tpx}$ (see Figure~\ref{fig:mu_SF_av}).
+Similarly to $c_t^{tpz}$, we see that regarding $\overline{SF}$ the most influential factor is $c_{v0}^{tpz}$ (see Figure~\ref{fig:mu_SF_av}).
 Interestingly, the metabolic parameters also greatly affect the model outputs, particularly those related to oxygen concentration, such as $K$ and $c_{v0}^{ox}$.
-The values of $\sigma_i$ represent possible interactions between the parameters and the resulting nonlinear effects.
+The values of $\sigma_i$ indicate possible interactions between the parameters and the resulting nonlinear effects.
 In general, $c_{v0}^{tpz}$, $k_{met}$, $K$, $\alpha$, $c_{v0}^{ox}$, $V_{max}^{ox}$, and $P_{ox}$ are identified as the most critical parameters for $\overline{SF}$.

-Figure~\ref{fig:SF_0D} reports the Morris indices for these critical parameters taken at $7200\, s$, $10800\, s$, and $21600\, s$.
+Figure~\ref{fig:SF_0D} reports Morris indices for these critical parameters taken at $7200\, s$, $10800\, s$, and $21600\, s$.
 As expected, exposure to TPZ significantly influences model output.
 Specifically, focusing on $c_{v0}^{tpz}$, $\mu^*_i(SF(21600\, s))$ is higher than those taken at previous times.
 This is due to the definition of SF, which is an integral quantity depending on the metabolized drug (see Eq~\eqref{defSF}).
-Such a consideration also extends to the other parameters influencing the surviving fraction, resulting in a greater $\mu^*_i(SF(21600\, s))$ for all the $i$ considered in the analysis (Figure \ref{fig:SF_0D}).
-Lastly, the ratio $\sigma_i/\mu^*_i$ exhibits high overall values, indicating non-linear interactions between them.
-Furthermore, such an index presents minor variations in all parameters, suggesting that interactions between the parameters play a role in the entire time domain.
+This consideration also extends to the other parameters that influence the surviving fraction, resulting in a greater $\mu^*_i(SF(21600\, s))$ for all $i$ considered in the analysis (Figure \ref{fig:SF_0D}).
+Lastly, $\sigma_i$ presents minor variations in all parameters, suggesting that interactions between the parameters play a role in the entire time domain.